Producing Coturnix Quail &

-(Editor's note: Producing and selling coturnix quail and eggs is easy and can be very profitable.
-Coturnix quail don't require much more care than chickens.
-They mature faster, produce more eggs, need less food and space, and have more uses than virtually any other kind of domestic poultry or game birds.
-Quail can be raised in sufficient numbers to for a profitable business even if you are limited in space.
-You will find information in every issue of the Game Bird Gazette magazine from expert breeders on keeping, breeding and marketing the different types of coturnix and other quail.
-In addition to the numerous coturnix quail species and breeds (read about the beautiful and unique African Harlequin coturnix quail in the magazine), other popular quail types you'll see covered in detail in the magazine are bobwhite quail, California Valleys, Scaled, Mearns, Mountain quail, button quail etc. You'll find thousands of quail and eggs for sale in every issue of the Gazette.
-The magazine is also a great place to find quail breeding equipment including cages and supplies.
-You can subscribe to the magazine by going to our online subscription order page and your subscription will begin with the next issue coming out soon!
+(Editor's note: Raising and selling coturnix quail and coturnix quail eggs can be quite easy and very profitable.
+They mature faster, produce more eggs, need less food and space, and have more uses than virtually any other type of game bird or even domestic poultry.
+In addition to this article, check out the Game Bird Gazette magazine for information on raising coturnix and other kinds of quail and for coturnix quail eggs for sale.
+There are articles and tips in each issue from expert breeders on keeping, breeding and marketing the different varieties.
+In addition to the numerous coturnix quail species and breeds, other popular quail types you'll see covered in the magazine are bobwhite quail, California Valleys, Scaled, Mearns, Mountain quail, button quail etc. You'll also find thousands of coturnix quail eggs for sale in the Gazette as well).

 My father purchased the land and a coturnix quail business to provide him with retirement income.
 The land is located 2500 feet above the Columbia River Gorge in Washington State.
 After being misled and overcharged by the prior owner, he realized that the time and work involved was more than he was led to believe.
 So my wife and I got a coturnix quail “business” as our wedding gift!

 After getting the proper state business and agricultural license, we packed up our Jeep and drove to Portland, Oregon, and began introducing ourselves to Asian quail markets and sushi Bars.